Long-tailed paradise whydah

-The long-tailed paradise whydah or eastern paradise whydah (Vidua paradisaea) is from the family Viduidae of the order Passeriformes.
-They are small passerines with short, stubby bills found across Sub-Saharan Africa.
-They are mostly granivorous and feed on seeds that have ripened and fallen on the ground.
+The long-tailed paradise whydah or eastern paradise whydah (Vidua paradisaea) is a bird in the family Viduidae of the order Passeriformes.
+It is a small passerine with a short, stubby bill, found across eastern and southern Africa from Ethiopia south to South Africa and west to Angola.
+It is mostly granivorous, and feed on seeds that have ripened and fallen on the ground.
 The ability to distinguish between males and females is quite difficult unless it is breeding season.
-During this time, the males molt into breeding plumage where they have one distinctive feature which is their long tail.
-It can grow up to three times longer than its own body or even more.
-Usually, the whydahs look like ordinary sparrows with short tails during the non-breeding season.
-In addition, hybridization can occur with these paradise whydahs.
+During this time, the males moult into breeding plumage where they have a distinctive long tail.
+This can be up to three times longer than its own body or even more.
 Males are able to mimic songs where females can use that to discover their mate.
-However, there are some cases where females don't use songs to choose their mate but they use either male characteristics like plumages or they can have a shortage of options with song mimicry.
+However, there are some cases where females don't use songs to choose their mate but they use either male characteristics like plumage or they can have a shortage of options with song mimicry.
 Paradise whydahs are brood parasites.
-They won't destroy the eggs that are originally there but will lay their own eggs in other songbirds nest.
-Overall, these whydahs are considered least concerned based on the IUCN Red List of threatened species.
+They do not destroy the host eggs that are originally there, but lay their own eggs alogside in the other bird's nest.
+Overall, these whydahs are considered least concern, based on the IUCN Red List of threatened species.

 Taxonomy and systematics

 The long-tailed paradise whydah was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Emberiza paradisaea.
 It is now placed in the genus Vidua that was introduced by the French naturalist Georges Cuvier in 1816.

-The long-tailed paradise whydahs are brood-parasitic birds along with the rest of the species in the family Viduidae.
-Primary host species include the Viduidae and the Estrildidae, also known as the waxbills.
-They diverged about 20 million years ago.
+The long-tailed paradise whydah is a brood-parasitic bird like the rest of the species in the family Viduidae.
+The family diverged about 20 million years ago.
+The primary host species are in the family Estrildidae, also known as the waxbills.
 Most have included Viduidae within Estrilididae or Ploceidae (weavers) in a subfamily of its own.
 Similarly, Anomalospiza have been switched around between the two families and have not been linked with Vidua.
 However, studies has shown that the skull, the bony palate, the horny palate and the pterylosis are some of the morphological characters that support a close relationship between Anomalospiza and Vidua which are different from the weavers.
 Indigobirds are also part of the family Viduidae.
-The long-tailed whydah's relationship with the indigobirds are not very well-known.
-The indigobirds are more closely related to the straw-tailed whydah based on their phylogenetic relationship where researchers analyzed mitochondrial restriction sites and nucleotide sequences.
+The long-tailed whydah's relationship with the indigobirds are not well known.
+The indigobirds are more closely related to the straw-tailed whydah based on their phylogenetic relationship where researchers analysed mitochondrial restriction sites and nucleotide sequences.